-In Torchwood, Everyone Is Bi in the main cast, although each of them in a different way.
+- In Torchwood, Everyone Is Bi in the main cast, although each of them in a different way.
 Jack is properly omnisexual, Gwen is mostly straight but snogs a woman while under alien mind control, Tosh has one relationship with a woman and several with men (although all are equally doomed due to her Cartwright Curse), Owen is up for anything, and Ianto tells his sister "it's not men, just [Jack]".
 That said, he's openly interested in men in the novels, and it's strongly implied from what his sister says in Children of Earth: Day Five he's a consummate liar.

 Phoebe: Say something, say anything.
 Ask her out, she's not your cousin.

-On How I Met Your Mother Lily has, on several occasions, suggested that she's sexually attracted to her female friend Robin, saying "a woman's sexuality is a moving target."
+- On How I Met Your Mother Lily has, on several occasions, suggested that she's sexually attracted to her female friend Robin, saying "a woman's sexuality is a moving target."
 However, since Lily and Marshall are so completely monogamous for each other, this never really becomes a plot point.

-Hellcats flirted with this.
+- Hellcats flirted with this.
 Marti mentioned in passing having a teenage crush on Tori Amos and Alice mentions in one episode that she wouldn't kick Milla Jojovich out of bed.

-Apparently Gina in The George Lopez Show.
+- Gina in The George Lopez Show.
 In the episode after Randy dumps Benny, she tells Benny that "you don't need a man to have sex" and makes a suggestive face.

-Karen Walker from Will and Grace has expressed attraction to women, and Grace in particular, on multiple occasions.
+- Karen Walker from Will and Grace has expressed attraction to women, and Grace in particular, on multiple occasions.
 Although, considering this is Karen we're talking about, her sexual preferences drift away from "bisexual" into "Anything That Moves" or "Too Drunk to Tell the Difference," frequently.

-Nina Van Horne from Just Shoot Me!, is said to be wrong for Denis Finch's father because "all his life he's had one woman, she's had five".
-And that's just the one's Denis knows about.
+- Nina Van Horne from Just Shoot Me! is said to be wrong for Denis Finch's father because "all his life he's had one woman, she's had five".
+And that's just the ones Denis knows about.

-Amy is attracted to both Sheldon and Penny, although her crush on Penny is Played for Laughs due to how awkward her flirting tactics are.
+- In ''The Big Bang Theory, Amy is attracted to both Sheldon and Penny, although her crush on Penny is Played for Laughs due to how awkward her flirting tactics are.